StephenTrainor/sha256/README.md

 ### A sha256 implementation in C

 This implementation uses C without any external libraries.
-Only `itoa_c()` and `little_endian()` came from outside sources.
+Only `little_endian()` came from outside sources.
 GCC is not the only compiler that works with this program, this program also works with clang.
 By default, running `make` will use gcc.
 This can be changed by editing the makefile or running `make clang`.

 ### How to compile